bengold1999/Apssus_Sprint_3/README.md

 # Appsus

 **Appsus** brings your favorite apps together in a single, streamlined application.
-Utilizing a combination of React and Node.js, it features a collection of mini-apps including MisterEmail, MissKeep, and MissBooks, each offering unique functionalities within a unified interface.
+Utilizing a combination of React, it features a collection of mini-apps including MisterEmail, MissKeep, and MissBooks, each offering unique functionalities within a unified interface.

 ## Features